The Displaced Person

 "The Displaced Person" is a novella by Flannery O'Connor.
-It was published in 1955 in her short story collection A Good Man Is Hard to Find.
+It was first published in shorter form in the Autumn 1954 issue of The Sewanee Review, and expanded into three parts for her 1955 collection A Good Man Is Hard to Find.
 It tells the story of a struggling landowner who hires a Polish Catholic refugee ("displaced person") to revitalize her failing farm.
 The refugee's talent and hard work alarm the American-born farmhands, who appeal to the community's racial, ethnic, nationalist, and religious prejudices to save their own jobs.
 Although a Catholic priest appeals to the landowner's sense of charity, the landowner finds that her capitalist self-interest is a more persuasive argument against prejudice.

 To write the story, O'Connor drew from her personal Catholicism and her family's experience hiring a Polish refugee family after World War II.

 Plot summary

 Part One

 In post-World War II Georgia, (Note: The exact date is not stated, but one character refers to World War I as the "first" World War, implying that a second has already taken place.
 In addition, Mrs. McIntyre has a vision of Europeans in boxcars, an allusion to the Holocaust.) farm owner Mrs. McIntyre hires Mr. Guizac, a Polish refugee from the Soviet Union (the "displaced person"), to work as a farmhand.
 Mr. Guizac's industriousness outshines the other farmhands (both black and white), whom Mrs. McIntyre generally holds in contempt.

 Mrs. McIntyre is particularly upset at Mr. Shortley, a white farmhand whose side job distilling liquor distracts him from his duties at the farm.
 His wife, Mrs. Shortley, tries to save her family's jobs with identity politics.
 Although she is not a devout Protestant, she targets Mr. Guizac's Roman Catholicism, hoping to prejudice Mrs. McIntyre against Catholics.
 This effort fails since Mrs. McIntyre is not religious.
 Mrs. Shortley also warns the African-American farmhands that immigrants will take their jobs, but then betrays them by encouraging the white Mrs. McIntyre to fire the black farmhands first.
 She eventually begins seeing apocalyptic visions, including a vision of the Ophanim.

 One day, Mrs. Shortley overhears a conversation between Mrs. McIntyre and the Catholic priest who brought Mr. Guizac to the United States.
 Mrs. McIntyre confides that she likes Mr. Guizac because as a refugee, he cannot afford to be lazy.
 She adds that she will fire Mr. Shortley so that she can give the Pole a raise.
 Mrs. Shortley orders the family to pack up and leave before Mrs. McIntyre can fire them.